 - Entertainment Starter - 70+ free-to-air channels.
 Includes all the usual BBC, ITV, and Channel 4 families, as well as entertainment like Dave and Challenge, news, lots of radio, and 14 HD channels.

 - Entertainment Plus - All of the above, plus 25 extra entertainment channels, including Comedy Central, Discovery, and Eurosport.

 - Total Entertainment - All of the above plus even more channels - including 13 HD and nine kids' TV ones - and the opportunity to add BT Sport Ultra HD.

 You’ve also got the option to add Bolt-ons for even more channels.
-There’s Sky Cinema for the movie buff, Sky Sports 1 and 2 for the armchair athlete, HD Extra to make the most of your HD telly, and more.
+There’s Sky Cinema for the movie buff, Sky Sports Main Event and Extra for the armchair athlete, HD Extra to make the most of your HD telly, and more.
 And don't forget BT Sport - free with any package until August 2017.

 Have a gander at our full guide to BT TV channels for the complete lowdown.

 What’s good about BT YouView?

 - Widely available - YouView is available almost anywhere, and BT broadband has the widest availability of all UK providers (though it’s always best to use our postcode checker anyway)